-6.2 Good practices for watchlist and DMPs
+6.2 Sound practices for watchlist and default management processes

-The ECB has identified the following good practices for the watchlist and DMPs:
+The ECB has identified the following sound practices for watchlist and default management processes:

 32. Documented watchlist policy

 The process for including or excluding counterparties in or from a watchlist is documented in a policy or procedure (standalone or as part of the DMP policy).
 The process description includes: